holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/01_directory_management/lesson_plan.md

 In this class, students formalize the knowledge they gained while playing `GameShell` the previous day.
-After the review/discussion students will start a command-line worksheet that will make the concepts more grounded.
+After the review/discussion students will start a command-line worksheet that will make the concepts more grounded by making changes on their own computers.

 ### Setup

+- `GameShell` set up
-- GameShell docker image ready to run
+    - https://github.com/phyver/GameShell Docker image built and pushed to computers
+        - Enough docker images up and running
+        ```
+        docker pull erizzi/gameshell_tutorial
+        docker run -it erizzi/gameshell_tutorial
+        ```
-- `Command-Line Worksheet` posted to Schoology
+- `Command-Line Exercises Worksheet` posted to Schoology
     - https://docs.google.com/document/d/1vkbXWdJovLMV1-w6NBhE25EzL_QALkfkZXIRrygZy_Y
 - `cmd_line_exercise.zip` posted to Schoology